paolabiocchi/Yeast_Project/README.md

 All the preprocessing is done by calling the function `preprocessed_data()`, found in the file `preprocessing.py`, called at the begining of many `model_[model].ipynb` files.

-3. Training Models :
+3. Training Models:
 All `model_[model].ipynb` models can be run.
 They all use cross-validation to find the best parameters to find the most accurate model.
 Some use hyper-parametrization.

 4. Results:
 After training, you can save your model and Shap results in the `results/`repository using `save_and_compare_results()` function found in the file of the same name.
 You can also make different graphes using `matplotlin.pyplot`.
+You can also write your top 10 features in the `analyse.txt` file.

 ## Possible improvements
 • Implement other classification models such as SVM or Random Forest.